-Some Bunny’s Going to Love This Spring Pastel Confetti Cake
+Some Bunny’s Going to Love This Spring Pastel Confetti Cake Recipe

 What’s the best thing about spring?
 All of the beautiful colors!
 That’s why we’re especially partial to this Pastel Confetti Cake.
 Six layers of colorful cake plus a whole lot of jumbo confetti sprinkles make for one stunning centerpiece at your next get-together!